walkie talkies

 You may learn more about ham radio frequencies by visiting our other post here.

 For more complicated configurations including numerous walkie-talkies, different channels and frequencies may be used.
-In these cases you can use a repeater, a device that amplifies radio transmissions by receiving and retransmitting the radio signal at a different frequency or with higher power.
+We can use a radio repeater to increase the range of our transmission and reception.
+A repeater usually receives and retransmits the transmitted signal with higher power.
+It also amplifies the received radio signals before retransmitting.
 This procedure increases the walkie-talkie network’s communication range.
 This method increases the communication range and dependability of several devices.

 Instant Communication